michael-pellegrini/jupyter_notebook_docker/README.md

 The container image is intended for a single user on a private network.

-The container image uses ubuntu as base image with latest versions of miniconda3 and jupyterlab.
+The container image uses ubuntu base image with latest versions of miniconda3 and jupyterlab.
 See https://jupyterlab.readthedocs.io/en/stable/

 The container image has a preconfigured changeable password (admin) and a ssl certificate that is generated on build.